WHY YOU SHOULD BUY THE CHINA TELECOMS INDUSTRY REPORT:

-According to our China Telecoms Report, Idem Est Research forecasts that mobile subscriptions and fixed broadband subscribers will continue to fuel the telecoms sector growth in the 2019-25 period.
-More than 160m people became Internet users over the last in six years and another 180m more Internet users are expected to come online over the next six years by 2025.
+According to our China Telecoms Report, Idem Est Research forecasts that mobile subscriptions and fixed broadband subscribers will continue to fuel the telecoms sector growth in the 2022-27 period.
+More than 380m people became Internet users over the last in seven years and another 380m more Internet users are expected to come online over the next six years by 2027.

 The Chinese government is the largest shareholder in all three Telecommunications Service providers (TSPs), swaying a large influence on strategy, network investments and pricing to the operators and putting great emphasis on developing the country’s telecommunications infrastructure as it is so tightly related to developing the national economy and strengthening national unification.

 The strategic and economic competition between the US and China is at the centre of advanced technology competition and the future of global data and communications.
 Gaining strategic and economic power is depending heavily on having technological ascendancy, as one of the most salient feature of China’s vision of its China Dream and “the rejuvenation of the Chinese nation”.

 Idem Est Research expects the overall telecoms market to continue its growth through to 2027 after a marked slowdown in mobile service revenue from 2018 and 2019 putting pressure on mobile ARPU.